shubham19nijwala/Facebook-Ad-Campaigns-Performance-Analysis-SQL/README.md

 11.) **Approved_conversion**: Total number of people who bought the product after seeing the ad.

  *In this solo project, we embark on a data-driven exploration of XYZ company's captivating advertising endeavors.
-Armed with PostgreSQL and a passion for uncovering insights, I have meticulously crafted 23 custom SQL queries to extract invaluable nuggets of information from the dataset.*
+Armed with **PostgreSQL** and a passion for uncovering insights, I have meticulously crafted **23 custom SQL queries** to extract invaluable nuggets of information from the dataset.*
 ## Objective
 * Conduct an in-depth analysis of Facebook Ad Campaigns.
 * Unveil the secrets behind the success and impact of XYZ company's advertising strategies.

-##
+## Key Performance Indicators (KPIs)
+In this project, our focus revolves around pivotal KPIs that are the lifeblood of any successful campaign:
+* **Ad Reach**: We'll check Impressions to see how many people saw each ad and its potential audience.

+* **Ad Engagement**: Using Clicks, we'll see how well the ads attracted and engaged the audience.

+* **Ad Conversion**: Total_conversion reveals the number of potential customers who inquired about the product.

+* **Ad Cost**: We'll analyze the Spent metric to understand the campaign's financial investment.

+* **Ad ROI** (Return on Investment): By comparing Spent with Approved_conversion, we'll calculate the campaign's true value.

+* **Audience Insights**: Analyzing age, gender, and interests will provide valuable information about the target audience.